Mahantesh-GP/SmartNameSearch/MeiliNameSearch/README.md

 └── README.md                        # This file
 ```

+🧭 Understanding the flow

+The ASP.NET Core host is configured in Program.cs.
+At startup it registers an HttpClient pointed at your Meilisearch container (using MEILI_HOST and MEILI_API_KEY environment variables) and adds services for nickname lookup and phonetic encoding.

+Indexing (POST /NameSearch/index): The IndexService takes each PersonRecord, looks up nicknames via NicknameProvider (which loads its dictionary from tools/dictionaries/nicknames.json), computes simple Double‑Metaphone keys, and builds a token list.
+It then ensures the persons index exists in Meilisearch and sends the documents via MeiliSearchClient.

+Searching (GET /NameSearch/search): The SearchService splits the query into tokens, expands each token with nicknames, deduplicates them, and performs a search via Meilisearch.
+The returned JSON is parsed back into your domain model with a relevance score.

+The sample GET /NameSearch/example endpoint is just a convenience to verify the API works; it doesn’t query Meilisearch.

 ## 🔨 Next steps and improvements

 The current implementation provides a minimal scaffolding.
 To turn this into a fully featured service you can: